Locations:

 Symptoms and Causes

-• Skin on your chest that looks dimpled or pitted, like the skin of an orange.
+• Skin on your chest that looks dimpled or pitted, like the skin of an orange

-• Red, flaky or scaly skin on your chest or near your nipple.
+• Red, flaky or scaly skin on your chest or near your nipple

-• Pain or tenderness in your chest or underarm.
+• Pain or tenderness in your chest or underarm

 Risk factors

-• Testicular issues: Your risk increases if you’ve had surgery to remove a testicle (orchiectomy), an injury or a condition involving your testicles.
+• Testicular issues.
+Your risk increases if you’ve had surgery to remove a testicle (orchiectomy), an injury or a condition involving your testicles.
 These include having inflamed testicles (orchitis) or undescended testicles.

 Advertisement

-How is male breast cancer diagnosed?
+How is male breast cancer treated?

 Advertisement